cdzombak/Geolocator-PHP/README.md

 The class aims to be easy-to-use, versatile, and well-documented.
 It requires PHP 5.30 or greater, compiled with cURL support.

-To get updates on the software, you may [subscribe to my blog](http://chris.dzombak.name/a/category/geolocator-php/) or [subscribe to the Freshmeat page](http://freshmeat.net/projects/ipgeolocation-php-class) (requires a Freshmeat account).

 ## Current Versions ##
 The current and development versions are maintained on Github: http://github.com/cdzombak/Geolocator-PHP